Permissive parenting seems to be the "no discipline" approach to discipline.

 That’s pretty straightforward, but there’s a catch: Researchers don’t always use the same questions, and the precise wording of questions can vary in important ways.

-Yet Baumrind’s permissive parents don’t sound like people who routinely let their kids get away with bad behavior--not, at any rate, behavior that I find really objectionable, like deliberate rudeness or violations of other people’s rights and feelings.
+Yet Baumrind’s permissive parents don’t sound like people who routinely let their kids get away with antisocial behavior -- not, at any rate, behavior that I find objectionable, like deliberate rudeness, or violations of other people’s rights and feelings.

 Instead, Baumrind’s permissive parents sound more like radical democrats.
 People who believe that parents and kids should exercise equal power.

 Is this radical egalitarianism truly inferior to authoritative parenting?
-Maybe.
-But I wonder if the evidence against permissive parenting is really evidence against a more extreme form of permissive parenting, the style of parenting that lets kids get away with irresponsible or antisocial behavior.
+I wonder if the evidence against permissive parenting is really evidence against a relatively extreme, "anything goes" type of permissiveness.

 For more information about permissive parents, check out these articles: